-Sure, the purrs, snuggles and slobbery kisses are sweet and heartwarming, but the affection we receive from our fur babes does more than put a smile on our faces – it benefits us both physically and psychologically.
+The purrs, snuggles and slobbery kisses are sweet and heartwarming, but the affection we receive from our fur babes does more than put a smile on our faces – it benefits us both physically and psychologically.

-They lower your stress & anxiety
+They lower our stress & anxiety

 Ever notice how your worries melt away when you’re in the middle of a major cuddle session?
 Research shows that petting your beloved babe can elevate levels of serotonin and dopamine (the “happy chemicals” inside your noggin that help keep you calm).
 Also, pet owners are known to have lower heart rates and lower blood pressure than their non-pet-owner counterparts. #KeepCalmAndCuddleOn

-They help your heart
+They help our heart

 Yes, we know your heart bursts with pride when your Instagram photo of Nugget gets 100 likes, but that’s not what we’re talking about.
 Your adorable furry roommate might have a hand in keeping your heart healthy – pet ownership may be associated with decreased risk of cardiovascular disease and reduced cholesterol.